BriGuGo/BriGuGo/README.md

 - 👋 Hi, I’m Brian Gu
 - 🏫 I'm currently a student in High School apart of the class of 2023
-- 👀 I’m interested in Technology, Soccer, Track and Field
+- 👀 I’m interested in Technology, Soccer, Track and Field, Story Writing
 - ⭐ My Hobbies are gaming, watching anime, running, boating
 - 🌱 I’m currently learning C# with Computer Applications
 - 🔎 I'm looking for oppurtunites to collaborate with other people and make connections